-Why does it matter if we are losing species at an alarming rate?
+Why does it matter if we are losing species?

-There are many reasons, not least because the variety of life on earth directly benefits mankind in simple, practical ways.
-And besides these benefits, there's the inherent beauty we recognise in species such as the tiger, which make them worth saving for their own sake – our planet is a richer, more interesting place for species like this, and for rainforests, coral reefs and savannahs.
+There are many reasons why this matters, not least because the variety of life on earth directly benefits mankind in simple, practical ways.
+And besides these benefits, there’s the beauty we recognise in species such as the tiger, which make them worth saving for their own sake – our planet is a richer, more interesting place for species like this, and for rainforests, coral reefs and savannahs.
 Many people argue (including us) that we have a moral duty to preserve as much of life on earth as possible, and that we are guardians of the planet and all its life.